zentio/documentation/rest_api/index.rst

  user          yes    The story's user id or email.
- subject       yes    The story's subject. message       yes    The story's message. note          yes    The story's note.
+ subject       yes    The story's subject. message       yes    The story's message. extendedModel no     The story's extended model.
  =========  ========  ======================================================================================================

 **Response Sample**